-The 2013-2014 Season will again feature a school year full of a variety of fascinating science programs for students and their parents.
+The 2013-2014 Season featured a school year full of a variety of fascinating science programs for students and their parents.

 The first program on Tuesday September 24th featured Mr. Mark Marshall, a Senior Principal R&D Engineer with Medtronic, speaking on the technology behind heart therapy.
 Mr. Marshall's presentation was originally scheduled for March 2013 but was cancelled due to weather, so we are fortunate to be able to re-schedule his program.
 The October 7th program was all about the science of food products.
 The November 12th program featured Dr. Gerald Kulcinski returning to Young Scientist Roundtable to discuss "Nuclear Energy Without Nuclear Waste".
 YSR also went on the road on January 30 to Coon Rapids high School and featured Orthopedics Suregeon Dr. Allan Hunt (read the ABC Newspapers Review of the program).
 For additional biographical information and links for each program, go to 2013-2014 Programs.